skulltech/py-blockchain/WRITEUP.md

 ### Now something about Hashing.

 How would I go about hashing the block was a problem I had to face.
-I had to store the part of the block without the header, and store the hash in the header.
+I had to get a hash of the part of the block without the header, and store that in the header.
 This could be done in a few different ways -

-- Making a class which would contain everything except the header of a block, named something like `HeadlessBlock`.
-And then the `Block` class would contain an instance of `HeadlessBlock` and the hash of that instance.
+- Making a class which would contain a block minus the header, named something like `HeadlessBlock`.
+And then the `Block` class would contain an instance of `HeadlessBlock`, along with the hash of that instance.
 - Making the hash of the data attributes of `Block` in that class itself.

 Now, we could go about hashing in two different ways